pletfix/docs/en/plugins.md

       ),
     );

-Pletfix loads this manifest for translating, so you may retrieve the translation string lines from the plugin like this:
+Pletfix loads this manifest for translating, so you may retrieve the translation entries from the plugin as follows, where the top key is the plugin name:

     echo t('hello.greeting');

 <a name="views"></a>
 ### 7. Views